qubic-li/hiveos/README.md

 > [!NOTE]
 > The Defualt Configuration is vor NVIDIA.
 To enable AMD GPU you need to add `"trainer": {"gpu":true,"gpuVersion": "AMD"}` to Extra config arguments.

+> [!IMPORTANT]
+> AMD Version was tested witeh hiveos version `6.1.0-hiveos` and AMD drivers `5.7.3`.
+Please take this as minimum requirenments.

 ## Flight Sheet Configuration
 The startup script takes values from the flight sheet to complete the default configuration (`appsettings_global.json`).